 The input method in Python 2 will read from standard input, evaluate and run the resulting string as python source code.
-This is similar, though in many ways worse, then using eval.
-On Python 2, use raw_input instead, input is safe in Python 3.
+This is similar, though in many ways worse, than using eval.
+On Python 2, use raw\input instead, input is safe in Python 3.